Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Number and email address.
 LinkedIn profile

-Summary: Detail-oriented and organised recently graduated from college with degrees in Marketing and work experience in research on market trends and data analysis.
-Excellent communication and teamwork skills acquired through volunteer and internship work.
-In search of a marketing entry-level position to apply skills and knowledge in a professional setting.
+Summary: Organised and detail-oriented fresh college graduate, with degrees in Marketing as well as experience in research on market trends and analysis of data.
+Excellent communication and teamwork skills learned through internships and volunteer work.
+Aiming for entry-level marketing positions to apply skills and knowledge in a professional setting.

 Education: